ucan-wg/promise/README.md

 ## 3.2 Branch Mismatch

-If the branch from the Result doesn't match the branch selector, the Invocation that contains the Promise MUST return an `error` Result in its own Reciept.
+If the branch from the Result doesn't match the branch selector, the Invocation that contains the Promise MUST return an `error` Result in its own Receipt.

 ``` js
 // Pseudocode